xpgram/Construction-LiveProj/README.md

 ## Dynamic Chat-Management Page
 My next assignment was chat-popup-adjacent.
 I found it easy to continue working in this area because I felt I already knew it so well.
 Getting to work didn't require any pre-research warm-up.

-The chat management page.
+The chat management page:

 ![Chat Management Page](https://github.com/xpgram/Construction-LiveProj/blob/master/My%20Edit%20History/img/Manage%20Chat%20-%20Dynamic%20Update%201.PNG)

-Did not have all these fancy buttons and checkboxes.
+The page did not have all these fancy buttons and checkboxes.
 To edit or delete anything, there were two <a> links in those same columns that took you to a separate page to do all your editing.
 Basic MVC scaffolding stuff.
 You can imagine, with how many chats there could be, how slow this process might be.
 I was tasked with making it more dynamic, and keeping it all on one page.

 I started by adding the features you saw above.
 And I added this modal.